BrunasBarbosa/Space-cream/README.md

 > Animation

-In the application's animation, the transform: translateY property was applied, moving the elements on the vertical axis.
+In the application's animation the transform: translateY property was applied, moving the elements on the vertical axis.

 🔗 [Click here to access](https://brunasbarbosa.github.io/Space-cream/)
 ## ⚙️ Technologies